 Date of Deadline: Friday, February 11, 2022, 5:00pm EST

-Note for AY21-22: Please note that all support related to travel is contingent upon Harvard University guidelines and safety protocols.
+Note for AY21-22: Please note that all support related to travel is contingent upon Harvard University guidelines and safety protocols before, during and after travel.
 Please see the following sites for the most up-to-date guidance: Harvard Travel Guidance and Harvard GSS COVID-19 travel advice.

 The Korea Institute at Harvard University provides fellowships to support Harvard doctoral candidates whose research focus is on Korean literature.
 The main purpose of this initiative is to support students who are no longer eligible to receive funding from GSAS financial aid and to foster the growth of young scholars working on Korean literature and culture broadly conceived, with a preference for proposals that include some aspect of Korean translation.
 You must address this aspect in your statement.
 The fellowship ordinarily supports students of G5, G6, and G7, but not the finishing year.
 Grants will range up to $25,000.
 A student may not receive this grant more than twice.
 Funding is provided by the International Communication Foundation (ICF) of Seoul, Korea; the fellowship program is housed and administered by the Korea Institute at Harvard University.

 Application deadline: February 11, 2022 by 5:00pm EST (subject to change)

 Please email ONE complete PDF which includes the following items below to email@example.com by the deadline.

 - A brief cover letter including applicant's contact information, names of your two recommenders, your faculty advisor and application elements.
 Please also include your Department, G-year of your PhD study and your expected graduation year, as well as, the title of your research proposal.

 - A current curriculum vitae; Please also state your citizenship and if you are a US Permanent Resident.